ALDON94/argus/README.md

 *when it's done it will crate a bunch of folders browse the folder [dist] an you should see .EXE file format based on the script*

-# 2nd using NSIS App
+# Second option using NSIS App

 *Simply Download The NSIS App From the Official Website and install it*